HadrienG2/3photons-julia/Porting_Notes.md

   performance out of such slices.
-- It's sad that the compiler doesn't manager to optimize out the heap allocations of mutable array types like `MVector` except in trivial cases (e.g. a row swap is all it takes to break optimizations, an hcat/vcat of `MMatrix` although the result is immediately converted to `SMatrix`...)
+- It's sad that the compiler doesn't manager to optimize out the heap allocations of mutable array types like `MVector` except in trivial cases (e.g. a row swap is all it takes to break optimizations, as does an hcat/vcat of `MMatrix` although the result is immediately converted to `SMatrix`...)
 - It's ugly that number of matrix elements must be specified _in addition to_ number of matrix rows and matrix columns in order to avoid type instability when StaticArrays are used as struct members.